denevell/Natch-Android/README.md

 ## Backlog

+* I should be taken back to main threads page if I delete initial post in thread

 ## Done, needs UI test

 * I should load the posts in a thread after it's clicked on